Invisible-Cities-Agency/sanity-staging-security/CONTRIBUTING.md

 ### Code Style

-We follow enterprise TypeScript best practices:
+We follow these TypeScript guidelines:

 1. **No `any` types** - Use branded unknown types for external data
 2. **Runtime validation** - Use Zod for API boundaries
-3. **Comprehensive JSDoc** - Document all public APIs
+3. **JSDoc comments** - Document all public APIs
 4. **Type safety first** - Prefer compile-time safety

 ### Testing